dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 <mark style="background: #69E772;">2.
 Index Scan:</mark> the Index Scan performs a B-tree traversal, walks through the leaf nodes to find all matching entries, and fetches the corresponding table data.
 The so-called index filter predicates often cause performance problems for an Index Scan.

 <mark style="background: #69E772;">3.
 Index Only Scan:</mark> The Index Only Scan performs a B-tree traversal and walks through the leaf nodes to find all matching entries.
 There is no table access needed because the index has all columns to satisfy the query

 <mark style="background: #69E772;">4.
 Bitmap Index Scan / Bitmap Heap Scan / Recheck Cond:</mark> A plain Index Scan fetches one tuple-pointer at a time from the index, and immediately visits that tuple in the table.
 A bitmap scan fetches all the tuple-pointers from the index in one go, sorts them using an in-memory “bitmap” data structure, and then visits the table tuples in physical tuple-location order.

 Generally join operations process only two tables at a time.
 In case a query has more joins, they are executed sequentially: first two tables, then the intermediate result with the next table.
 In the context of joins, the term “table” could therefore also mean “intermediate result”.

 <mark style="background: #69E772;">1.
 Nested Loops:</mark> Joins two tables by fetching the result from one table and querying the other table for each row from the first.

 <mark style="background: #69E772;">2.
 Hash Join / Hash:</mark> The hash join loads the candidate records from one side of the join into a hash table (marked with Hash in the plan) which is then probed for each record from the other side of the join.

 <mark style="background: #69E772;">3.
 Merge Join:</mark> The (sort) merge join combines two sorted lists like a zipper.
-Both sides of the join must be presorted.
+Both sides of the join must be pre-sorted.

 <mark style="background: #69E772;">1.
 Sort / Sort Key:</mark> Sorts the set on the columns mentioned in Sort Key.
-The Sort operation needs large amounts of memory to materialize the intermediate result.
+The Sort operation needs large amounts of memory to materialise the intermediate result.

 <mark style="background: #69E772;">2.
-GroupAggregate:</mark> Aggregates a presorted set according to the group by clause.
+GroupAggregate:</mark> Aggregates a pre-sorted set according to the group by clause.
 This operation does not buffer large amounts of data

 <mark style="background: #69E772;">3.
 HashAggregate:</mark> Uses a temporary hash table to group records.
 The ``HashAggregate`` operation does not require a pre-sorted data set, instead it uses large amounts of memory to materialize the intermediate result.
 The output is not ordered in any meaningful way.